 If quaint town travel is your thing, and I get it, check out these small california beach towns!

 We stayed at The Stanford Inn just across the inlet from Mendocino.
 It was a sublimely beautiful property covered in gardens and dotted with some farm animals.
 The gardens provide food for the property’s restaurant.
 In addition to lovely rooms was their concern for sustainability tourism (yay for eco-travel)!

 If you wanted to just enjoy your room and wander the property daily (or throughout the day), you could easily just enjoy your stay at the hotel without going much of anywhere.

 They also offered electric car charging, including two Tesla chargers, which made our visit that much better!

 Where to Eat in Mendocino – Fort Bragg

 Our stay at The Stanford Inn included a full breakfast, which was convenient and lovely.
 Because the hotel is plant-based, however, we had some difficulty eating there too many days in a row (my husband’s low fodmap diet and my sensitivity to soy).
-They do require masks and proof of vaccination in the dining room, which helped us feel safe with our little guy.

 Breakfast & Lunch

 A few options here.
 First, the best coffee we had in Mendocino and Fort Bragg was at Good Life Cafe.
 They serve Black Oak Coffee (roasted in Mendocino county).
 Black Oak features organic, fair trade beans that are shade grown on woman-owned farms!
 So many of my favorite things and I quite enjoyed their espresso drinks!